 How Many Hours Can You Work on Disability if You Work for Someone Else?

-For example, maybe you’re working close to full-time hours even though you don’t earn over $1550 per month.
+For example, maybe you’re working close to full-time hours even though you don’t earn over $1,620 per month.
 The SSA might consider you able to work a full-time job and deny you benefits.
 It will be harder to convince Social Security that you’re disabled if you can work many hours.

 How Does Social Security Track My Hours Worked While on SSDI?

 The Social Security Administration (SSA) evaluates whether self-employed individuals receiving Social Security Disability Insurance (SSDI) benefits engage in substantial gainful activity (SGA) using specific methods.
+The SSA utilizes two different tests to assess this, depending on the individual’s unique circumstances:

-Countable Income Test
+Understanding the Countable Income Test

-- You’ve been on SSDI for over two years.
+- You’ve been on SSDI for over two years

-- You start freelance work or a small business.
+- You start freelance work or a small business

-The SSA will look at your countable income and any significant services you’re providing.
+If one of the above-listed statements applies to your situation, the SSA will look at your countable income and any significant services you’re providing.

 Countable Income